flintlib/flint/doc/source/ca.rst

       (obtained by performing a smooth factorisation of the discriminant).

     * TODO: if possible, coerce *x* to a low-degree cyclotomic field.

+.. function:: int ca_get_fmpz(fmpz_t res, const ca_t x, ca_ctx_t ctx)
+              int ca_get_fmpq(fmpz_t res, const ca_t x, ca_ctx_t ctx)
+              int ca_get_qqbar(qqbar_t res, const ca_t x, ca_ctx_t ctx)

+    Attempts to evaluate *x* to an explicit integer, rational or algebraic number.
+If successful, sets *res* to this number and returns 1.
+If unsuccessful, returns 0.

+    The conversion certainly fails if *x* does not represent an integer, rational or algebraic number (respectively), but can also fail if *x* is too expensive to compute under
+    the current evaluation limits.
+    In particular, the evaluation will be aborted if an intermediate algebraic number (or more precisely, the resultant polynomial prior to factorization) exceeds ``CA_OPT_QQBAR_DEG_LIMIT``
+    or the coefficients exceed some multiple of ``CA_OPT_PREC_LIMIT``.
+    Note that evaluation may hit those limits even if the minimal polynomial for *x* itself is small.
+The conversion can also fail if no algorithm has been implemented for the functions appearing in the construction of *x*.

 Random generation
 -------------------------------------------------------------------------------